bizzy-coding/React-Plant-Store/README.md

 # React Plant Shop

-Welcome to the React Plant Shop repository!
+Welcome to the React Plant Shop repository by Laura Bizzle!
 This project combines my love for houseplants with a passion for refining UX/UI and React development skills.
 The aim is to create a fully interactive plant store, showcasing information about my own houseplants in a referenceable format, while also simulating the experience of an eCommerce store.

 ## Features